|About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

 Child Care Assistance Program manual now available

-The Child Care Assistance Program (CCAP) Policy Manual is used by county and contracted agency child care workers to serve families in the program.
+The Child Care Assistance Program (CCAP) Policy Manual has been updated to a new format.
+This manual is used by county and contracted agency child care workers to serve families in the program.
 The manual, with information on policies, procedures, rules and statutes of CCAP, provides workers with the information they need to help families in the program so they can become employed and self-sufficient.
-A copy of the manual is available on the department’s website.

 Report/Rate this page